angrybacon/doomsday-wiki/markdown/articles/2021/07/27/ddft-brewing.md

 <deck path="2021/07/26/ddft.ub.lim-dul-vault.txt" />

 Another list based on the "X is just Doomsday 5-8!" idea.
-I actually first had this idea shortly after {{Gitaxian Probe}} got banned.
+I actually first had this idea shortly after :card[Gitaxian Probe] got banned.
 It wasn't good then, so I probably shouldn't have expected much now, but hey, Oracle had been printed since back then, so why not give it another shot? {{Lim-Dul's Vault}} can be used to arrange the top few cards into something that can generate lethal Storm.